 We believe the iPhone segment is more valuable than the Mac and iPad segments due to the following:

 The smartphone market is significantly larger than the tablet market, and margins in the smartphone business are also likely to be higher.
-About 1.4 billion smartphones were shipped globally in 2021.
+About 1.22 billion smartphones were shipped globally in 2024, per Canalys.

-Apple's Mac computers have gained market share due to their superior product differentiation, proprietary Mac OS software and applications, new M-Series processors, and premium build quality.
-Apple has also been benefiting from the fact that it plays in the high end of the PC market – typically focusing on the lucrative $1,000+ price points – rather than the commoditized low and mid-range where a bulk of the volumes come from.
-Over FY'22, Mac Revenues reached an all-time high of $40 billion.
+Apple's Mac computers have gained market share due to their superior product differentiation, proprietary Mac OS software and applications, speedy M-Series processors, and premium build quality.
+Apple has also been benefiting from the fact that it plays in the high end of the PC market, typically focusing on the lucrative $1,000+ price points rather than the commoditized low- and mid-range where a bulk of the volumes come from.
+Over FY'22, Mac Revenues reached an all-time high of $40 billion, although it declined to about $30 billion in FY'23 and remained roughly flat in FY'24 as the Covid-19-related boom eased.

-Apple's Services business has grown by over 21% between FY'17 and FY'22, eclipsing the iPad and Mac to become the company's second-largest business segment with revenues of about $78 billion in FY'22.
-While the App store remains the primary driver of growth, services such as Apple Music and Apple TV+ are also gaining traction.
-Apple's base of paid subscriptions on its platform has also been rising steadily, with over 900 million active subscriptions at the end of September 2022.
+Apple's Services business has grown 2x between 2019 and 2024, eclipsing the iPad and Mac to become the company's second-largest business segment with revenues of about $85 billion in FY'23.
+While the App Store remains the primary driver of growth, services such as Apple Music and Apple TV+ are also gaining traction.
+Apple's base of paid subscriptions on its platform has also been rising steadily, with over 1 billion active subscriptions as of late 2024.